ninthwalker/WoWCDNotifier/README.md

 5. After you have configured the settings.txt file, Double click the 'Setup WoW CD Notifier - Standalone' shortcut.
 This will create a scheduled task on your computer that will send you a discord message when your cooldows are ready.

+## Uninstall

+1. Doubleclick the 'Uninstall WoW CD Notifier' shortcut link.
+This will remove the scheduled task.

 ## FAQ/Common Issues

 1. This code is public and available for review.
 The Data submitted to the server does not contain any personal information, only the crafting cooldown data and your discordID so we know who to send the notification to.
 If you have an issue with this, then this app probably is not for you.
 Or you can use the Standalone version if you have a computer on all the time.
 That is self-contained and does not upload any data.

 2. If you would like the data that is uploaded (cooldown data and discordID) removed at any time, join the WoW CD Notifier discord and make a request in the #support channel.
-Discord Invite: [](https://discord.gg/m3kG5qbtvy)
+Discord Invite: [https://discord.gg/m3kG5qbtvy](https://discord.gg/m3kG5qbtvy)

 3. This does not touch or modify World of Warcraft in any way and conforms to all TOS/EULA.

+4. Please put in a github request for any feature requests or if a cooldown you want is not working.
+Otherwise join us on the discord server for other help.
+Thanks!

 ## Screenshots & Videos
 coming soon